Why Your Nervous System Feels So Switched On

 • more discipline

-• another wellness app you’ll forget exists in 3 days
+• another wellness app you will forget exists in three days

 You need more moments where your body feels safe enough to soften.

-Not in a “quit your life and move to Byron” kind of way.
+Not in a “quit your life and move somewhere coastal” kind of way.

 The small things matter more than people think:

-• Putting your phone down earlier at night
+• putting your phone down a little earlier

-• Actually supporting your body physically — not just mentally
+• supporting your body physically, not just mentally

 Breathing.